kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 and in turn displays a result.
 Figure 16-2 shows the output from the PL/SQL web application when the e- mail user name SKING is selected from the JSF page.

-CHAPTER 16  ACCESSING PL/SQL FROM JDBC, HTTP, GROOVY, AND JYTHON 354

 Figure 16-2.
 PL/SQL web application output

 **How It Works**
 Developing Java web applications and PL/SQL web applications can be quite different.
-However, accessing one from the other can be quite easy and can create powerful **Solution**s.
+However, accessing one from the other can be quite easy and can create powerful Solutions.
 In this recipe, a mashup consisting of a standard web URL passes data from a Java application to a PL/SQL stored procedure, and then the PL/SQL stored procedure displays content via a web page.
 The PL/SQL stored procedure in this recipe utilizes the built-in UTL_HTTP package to display content in